kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/01-setting-up-and-managing-your-account/articles/01-tips-for-getting-started-with-wise/content.md

+# Setting up and managing your account
-# Tips for getting started with Wise
+## Tips for getting started with Wise
 Wise is an online account that lets you send money, get paid, and spend money internationally.
 With a Wise account, you can send money abroad, get paid in other currencies, and spend abroad on the Wise card.

 Here are some tips to help you get started.